-Below is a list of documents that the AOR has been delegated to approve, or are only necessary if they have been changed since the last approval and therefore require a modification to the award.
+The following is a list of PREP components that the awardee will attach in the Partner Portal if they are applicable.
+This section contains a list of documents that the AOR has been delegated the authority to approve, or are only necessary if they have been changed since the last approval and therefore require a modification to the award.
 Please discuss with your AOR if you should submit these documents.